jorgeavaldez/diffusion/README.md

       correct" and continue
     - Concurrency is key

+## libraries
-## feedme
+### feedme
-feedme is the feed library.
-This is what's gonna pull from an rss feed, a url, a twitter link, a txt file etc., tokenize, and then feed to the translation engine.
-This'll also include the diffing engine later on.
+feedme is the input feed library.
+This is what pulls web articles, and will be extended to cleanse txt files and other forms of text for input.

+### llama
+llama is what runs the translations and tokenizes the text.
+It takes care of the nlp of our input text and runs the translations on the text.

 ## links and misc.
 - [stackoverflow thread](http://stackoverflow.com/questions/399200/calculating-the-semantic-distance-between-words)